-Campaigning in Africa requires a mix of traditional and modern methods.
-Here's how to approach it:
+Campaigning in Zambia requires a mix of traditional and modern methods.
+This is how You should to approach it:

 Urban Areas:

 - Social Media: Utilize platforms like Facebook, Twitter, and WhatsApp to reach urban voters.
 Share updates, engage in discussions, and run targeted ads. - Community Events: Organize rallies, town hall meetings, and cultural events.
 Engage directly with the voters and address their concerns. - Media Engagement: Use local radio, TV, and newspapers to share your message and participate in interviews and debates.